Hifisonix X-Altra RIAA Phono EQ Preamp

 This document shows you how to wire the Filter T/Over switch, located on the rear panel, to the PCB :-

 Here is a table that allows you to get an idea of how noisy a MC preamp is given the cartridge coil resistance and the amplifier input referred noise.
-Once you have got the number off the table, use the following formula to calculate the S/N Ratio: 20 log [(Rdg*144)/Cartoutput] where Rdg is the reading from the table and Cartoutput is the MC cartridge output in Volts.
+Once you have gotten the number off the table, use the following formula to calculate the S/N Ratio: 20 log [(Rdg*144)/Cartoutput] where Rdg is the reading from the table and Cartoutput is the MC cartridge output in Volts.
+It is clear from this table that the X-Altra MC/MM is in a league of its own in terms of thermal noise (and overload capability).

-Some photos of the completed preamplifier are shown below.
+Some photos of the completed preamplifier, along with my Michel Gyrodec are shown below.

 Comments